|Mainframe Utilities and Development Tools Software|

 interpreted and selectively incorporated into our courseware and training aids.
 SYS-ED clients are invited to submit mainframe questions.
 Our system consultants and CETi

 answer, explain, and where applicable reference source documentation.
 Questions are reviewed and answered on a first-come/first serve-basis.
 This service is

 available through our categorized and software specific mainframe websites.

 SYS-ED courseware incorporates industry standard content and consultancy derived techniques for utilizing third party and IBM mainframe utilities to manage datasets and simplify application development.
 An important component in the delivery of the

-SYS-ED's mainframe utilities and development courseware has been migrated for utilization in a distance-learning delivery medium and integration with our web-based mainframe curriculum.
+SYS-ED's mainframe utilities and development courseware has been extended for utilization in a distance-learning delivery medium and integration with the web-based mainframe curriculum.

 It is a by product of a commitment to excellence and helping information technology professionals learn.
 Courseware as a learning center is used in conjunction with teaching mainframe training programs.

 It is available for use in an advertising free environment for prospective client organizations to prequalify the employees to be trained and provide remedial instruction.